 I lost my job a while ago and then fell behind in mortgage payments for my home in Alabama.
 The house is now in foreclosure.
 I’m wondering, if I end up losing my home to a foreclosure sale, is there any way for me to get it back afterwards?

 Yes.
-In Alabama you can repurchase or “redeem” your home after losing it to foreclosure within one year from the sale date.
+In most cases in Alabama, you can repurchase or “redeem” your home after losing it to foreclosure within either one year or 180 days from the sale date.
 To do this, you’ll have to reimburse the person (or other entity) who bought it at the foreclosure sale for the full purchase price, the cost of any improvements made to the property, interest, insurance, taxes, and some other items.

 How Much You'll Have to Pay to Get Your Home Back

 In order to redeem, you must reimburse the purchaser (the person or entity who bought it at the foreclosure sale) for the full price paid at the sale, plus all other lawful charges such as:

 - the value of any permanent improvements the purchaser made to the property since the sale (though if you disagree with the purchaser’s valuation of the improvements, Alabama law permits you to dispute the amount)

 - taxes the purchaser paid or that were assessed

 - all insurance premiums the purchaser paid, and

 - the amount of any other valid lien the purchaser paid off (Ala.
 Code § 6-5-253).

 To redeem the house, you must make a written demand to the purchaser, asking for a statement of charges.
 Within ten days after you make the demand, the purchaser must provide you with an itemized statement of the amounts you must pay to redeem the home (Ala.
 Code § 6-5-252).